 In 2017, the site was investigated again by Hennepin County.
 Soil and groundwater samples once again showed PCE contamination, this time at levels prompting quick action.

 When PCE gets into groundwater, it can move off the property or area where the contamination occurred.
 It can also release PCE vapors back into the soil which can migrate upward through the soil into nearby homes and buildings where it can pose health risks to the people living and working in them.
 This is commonly referred to as vapor intrusion.
 The MPCA wants to identify vapor intrusion and take steps to reduce or eliminate it where possible.

 When chemical vapors enter buildings through the foundation, the amount in indoor air is usually not high enough to affect most people’s health.
 The possible health effects from breathing PCE depends on the amount in indoor air and how long people breathe it.

 Long-term exposures to PCE may increase the risk of certain types of cancer based on studies in workers or animals breathing very high levels of these contaminants (thousands of times greater than what may be found at vapor intrusion sites).
 At high levels in the workplace, PCE can also cause neurological effects such as vision changes or delayed reaction time.

 For more information regarding health and vapor intrusion please go to the Minnesota Department of Health website.

 What's being done

+The results of these sub-slab samples indicated vapor mitigation systems are needed at all three properties.
 Vapor mitigation systems are designed and operate like a home radon mitigation system.
 The vapor mitigation system creates a slight depressurization beneath the building floor slab using a small fan installed in PVC piping.
 Vapors collected from beneath the building are then exhausted above the roof line.

 Minnesota Department of Health